ember-redux/ember-redux/_posts/2016-04-01-introduction.markdown

 });
 ```

 If you run this in the browser you will notice one last problem ... the number never gets updated.
 If you `console.log` in the reducer function you would see the action is getting passed in and we are returning a new state.
-The problem is that our computed is cached and we never informed the component about a new value.
+The problem is that our computed property is cached and we never informed the component about a new value.

-To break the cache on the computed property we need to notify the property that it has changed.
+To break the cache on the computed property we need to notify the component that it has changed.
 This brings about the last redux method we need to learn about called `subscribe`.
 This method will be fired when the store returns the next state of our application.
 We can wire it up in the `init` function so it will break the cache correctly allowing us to re-render the number.

 ```js
 import Ember from 'ember';